About

 Exhibitions

-2025 – Late April – De Krakeling theatre, Amsterdam (Solo Exhibition)
+2025 –Present – De Krakeling theatre, Amsterdam (Solo Exhibition)

 2025 – April – St. Franciscus Xaverius Church, Amersfoort – Toekomstmuziek